paul-hammant/paranamer/README.md

 CachingParanamer stores the results of each parameter name lookup, so that second and subsequent invocations will be far quicker.

-There's a subclass of CachingParanamer called CachingParanamer.WithoutWeakReferences.
+There's a subclass of <code>CachingParanamer</code> called <code>CachingParanamer.WithoutWeakReferences</code>.
 It does not use a WeakHashMap as an internal implementation.
 If you're great with profiling of applications under load, you might be able to justify use of this implementation for your particular app.

 ## AdaptiveParanamer